Think Before You Share

 Two days ago, a friend posted one that turned out to be seven years old.
 My investigation also found the above meme from the mother of that once-missing child.
 I don’t understand why some people keep resolved alerts posted on their Facebook pages.
 Not everyone takes time to scroll through all the responding comments to see a possible update.
 It’s better to delete the entire post.

 Another thing to keep in mind is that not all missing person alerts are legit.
 Some are posted by abusive parents and spouses who have court orders not to go near their estranged relatives.
-The Royal Canadian Mounted Police has warned that sharing these photos may put lives at risk.
+Sharing these photos may put lives at risk.
 Sometimes the "missing people" in these posts aren’t missing but hiding for their safety.

 So think before you share.
 Better yet…Pray first!
 Then check for a location and date in the missing person report.
 If it doesn’t include these, contact the local police to confirm the report is real.
 Once again, God’s people should have higher standards when sharing information.